charkost/prosopite/README.md

 * `Prosopite.min_n_queries`: Minimum number of N queries to report per N+1 case.
 Defaults to 2.
 * `Prosopite.raise = true`: Raise warnings as exceptions.
 Defaults to `false`.
 * `Prosopite.start_raise`: Raises warnings as exceptions from when this is called.
-Overrides `Proposite.raise`.
+Overrides `Prosopite.raise`.
-* `Propsoite.stop_raise`: Disables raising warnings as exceptions if previously enabled with `Proposite.start_raise`.
+* `Prosopite.stop_raise`: Disables raising warnings as exceptions if previously enabled with `Prosopite.start_raise`.
 * `Prosopite.local_raise?`: Returns `true` if `Prosopite.start_raise` has been called previously.
 * `Prosopite.rails_logger = true`: Send warnings to the Rails log.
 Defaults to `false`.
 * `Prosopite.prosopite_logger = true`: Send warnings to `log/prosopite.log`.
 Defaults to `false`.